Best Riding Lawn Mowers. Buying Guide and Reviews.

-If you are investing thousands of dollars into your lawn mower, then you’re going to expect to get your money’s worth out of the product.
-We always reccomened going with acclaimed brands that thoroughly detail what their units are made out of.
+If you are investing thousands of dollars into your lawnmower, then you’re going to expect to get your money’s worth out of the product.
+We always recommend going with acclaimed brands that thoroughly detail what their units are made out of.
 This way, you can easily decide for yourself just how likely the riding lawn mower is to fall apart from normal use.
-Not only do you need to worry about the body and blades of the lawn mower, but you will also need to look into riding lawn mowers that have good engines that won’t give up on you after a few years of use.
-Remeber that no matter how tough your lawn mower is, you will need to practice proper care.
+Not only do you need to worry about the body and blades of the lawnmower, but you will also need to look into riding lawn mowers that have good engines that won’t give up on you after a few years of use.
+Remember that no matter how tough your lawnmower is, you will need to practice proper care.

-When searching for your new lawn mower, take a close look at what the frame is made out of.
+When searching for your new lawnmower, take a close look at what the frame is made out of.
 You will want to find models that use reinforced steel or other strong types of metal.
-As a bonus, see if you can find a lawn mower that has steel around the blade.
+As a bonus, see if you can find a lawnmower that has steel around the blade.
 By having a protective barrier, you can ensure that your blades won’t be worn down by rocks or other debris.
 Check the wheels and the axels as well.
-It won’t do you any good to have a solid body, but bad wheels that will come apart on you.
+It won’t do you any good to have a solid body, but bad wheels which come apart on you.

 Choosing a Deck Size

-Deck size is one of the most important parts of picking out a lawn mower.
+Deck size is one of the most important parts of picking out a lawnmower.
 The bigger the deck you have, the bigger your cutting swath will be.
 To simply break it down, this is how much grass you are riding lawn mower will be able to cut at once.
-Have a big deck, however, doesn’t necessarily mean the lawn mower will be the right size your yard.
+Having a big deck, however, doesn’t necessarily mean the lawnmower will be the right size for your yard.
 A larger deck means it will be harder to turn when you are mowing.
 If you have a yard full of obstacles, then you may find a large deck is hard to deal with.
 You should also keep in mind that the larger the deck, the more money you are going to pay for the mower.

-If your not sure about what deck sized will work best for your yard, then check with a sales representative.
-Chances are your not going to need a huge deck size if you have a standard size lawn.
+If you are not sure about what deck size will work best for your yard, then check with a sales representative.
+Chances are you are not going to need a huge deck size if you have a standard size lawn.
 If you have several acres to mow or have a mowing business, then getting a bigger deck is probably a must.
 Just make sure that whatever deck size you get can easily accommodate any trees or shrubs in the lawns you are mowing.